Reading time: 4 minutes

-For many reasons, the focus of our superannuation system – from the media, government and super funds themselves – has been on the accumulation phase.
+Since the introduction of compulsory super in 1992, the focus of our superannuation system – from the media, government, regulators and super funds themselves – has been on the accumulation phase.

 There is applause and awards for the funds that deliver the best returns for members as if it’s a race past the post; the post being the day you retire and count your winnings.
 But that’s just the beginning.

-While building your nest egg is important, the real challenge begins once you start drawing on it to pay for your living expenses when you are no longer working.
+While building your nest egg is important, the real challenge begins once you start drawing on it to pay for your living expenses in retirement.
 You want your money to last the distance and be invested in a way that gives you peace of mind.

 That’s why your choice of pension fund is so important; because there are real differences in the strategies, products and services on offer.